lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 ## Newborn photo shoot - Package M

-The main bias is done on a newborn (5-14 days), I photograph him in various poses and angles on a posing pillow (beanbag) and in props, we make general family photos and separate frames with mom-dad and brother-sister.
+In this package, the newborn (5-14 days) is the main bias.
+I photograph him from various angles on a posing pillow (beanbag) and props.
+We also take  general family photos and separate frames with mom-dad and brother-sister.

 The photo shoot includes:
 * photo shoot of a newborn on a posing pillow (beanbag) and in the props